 Materials - The district's widespread use of limestone and other stones provides great integrity of materials.
-Local stone is also found in rock walls at Resource #1, Resource #6, and Resource #31.
-Some walls, especially boundary markers, are dry-stack random course limestone.
-Resource #1 is surrounded by such a fence and Resource #7 features a decorative stone wall in the front yard made of honeycomb limestone, rough-faced granite, and other decorative stones.
-Several barn-like and utility buildings erected between 1945 and 1965 are frame structures with corrugated metal siding.
+Local stone is also found in rock walls at Resource #1.
 Other historic materials found in the district, such as frame buildings and short sections of concrete sidewalk, have not changed since the Period of Significance.
 The natural topography and vegetation is largely unchanged, as well.